Drug Interactions between melatonin and Percocet 7.5 / 325

 Interactions between your drugs

-There were no interactions found in our database between melatonin and Percocet 7.5 / 325 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between melatonin and Percocet 7.5 / 325.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Melatonin is in the following drug classes: miscellaneous anxiolytics, sedatives and hypnotics, nutraceutical products.